Scrub it clean & scrub it right

 The slower you go, the better the clean.
 Be mindful that excessive pressure for certain flooring could actually damage the surface, so the optimal pressure setting will depend on your surface and machine type.

-Allowing adequate time for your machine to apply itself over given surfaces will ensure more thorough cleaning results.
+Allowing adequate time for your ride on floor scrubber or walk behind floor scrubber to apply itself over given surfaces will ensure more thorough cleaning results.

 3. Optimise your machine accessories & cleaning agent